pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 ## Political Machinations

-Larys Strong, Alicent's enigmatic spymaster, makes a subtle yet calculated move in this political chess game.
+Larys Clubfoot Strong, Alicent's creepy spymaster, makes a subtle yet calculated move in this political chess game.
 He suggests to Aegon that to avoid his father's fate, he must refuse to be a puppet king for Otto Hightower.
 This advice, while seemingly in Aegon's interest, also positions Larys as a potential alternative for the role of Hand.
 The mysterious circumstances surrounding the fire at Harrenhal that killed Larys's family cast a long shadow over his